fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 ![The logo multivector field](img/multivectorex.png)

 The multivector field `mvflogo` clearly has a different structure from the earlier Forman vector field.
 While the latter consists exclusively of arrows and critical cells, the former is made up of *multivectors*.
-For the case of a simplicial complex, a multivector is a collection of simplices which form a *locally closed* set, i.e., if ``\sigma_1 \subset \sigma_2`` are two simplices in the multivector, then so are all simplices ``\tau`` with ``\sigma_1 \subset
+In this context a *multivector* is a collection of simplices which form a locally closed set, as defined earlier in the tutorial.
+One can show that in the case of a simplicial complex, this is equivalent to requiring that if ``\sigma_1
-\tau \subset \sigma_2``.
-In other words, multivectors are convex with respect to simplex inclusion.
-A *multivector field* is a partition of the simplicial complex into multivectors.
+\subset \sigma_2`` are two simplices in the multivector, then so are all simplices ``\tau`` with ``\sigma_1 \subset \tau \subset \sigma_2``.
+In other words, multivectors are convex with respect to simplex inclusion, i.e., with respect to the face relation.
+A *multivector field* is then a partition of the simplicial complex into multivectors.
 See [lipinski:etal:23a](@cite) for more details.

 It is not difficult to see that every Forman vector field is a multivector field.
 Every critical cell consists of just one simplex, so it trivially